 In particular, there are clear procedures and defined authorities for the following:

 - Financial reporting, with clear policies and procedures governing the financial reporting process and preparation of the financial statements.
 There is a clear and documented framework of required controls.
 Each reporting location prepares an annual self‑assessment of compliance with these controls, which is assured during planned internal audit visits

 - Comprehensive monitoring and quantification of business risks, under the direction of the Risk Management Committee.
-The Group’s approach to risk management and the principal risks facing the Group are discussed in more detail in the Strategic Report on pages 38 to 43 of the 2018 Annual Report & Accounts
+The Group’s approach to risk management and the principal risks facing the Group are discussed in more detail in the Strategic Report on pages 38 to 42 of the 2019 Annual Report and Accounts

 - Capital investment with detailed appraisal, risk analysis, authorisation and post-investment review procedures.